This blog covers a lot of territory.

 I graduated summa cum laude with a BA in classical studies, am a member of Mensa, spent a year as an assistant editor on a Hypatia: A Journal of Feminist Philosophy, and the books I read most often are histories of late Rome and the early Church.

-I’ve made an income as a graphic designer, illustrator, screenprinter, hardware store clerk, web programmer, database developer, personal trainer, paraeducator, astrologer, micropublisher, weekend donut-maker, and novel and short story author.
+I’ve made an income as a graphic designer, weekend supervisor, advertisement designer, illustrator, layout artist, program assistant (2 times), screen print artist, hardware store clerk, web programmer (3 times), database developer (4 times), personal trainer, special education paraeducator (2 times), astrologer, recess supervisor, micropublisher, weekend donut-maker, and novel and short story author.
 I owned my own fitness studio for seven years.

-Currently, I’m writing and illustrating the next book of the Darklaw Saga and writing a memoir.
-I walk with the Dao, am married to a man, date women, follow a carnivore diet, take piano lessons, try to spend as much time with my kids as they can stand, and attend CrossFit 4-5 times a week.
+Currently, I’m writing and illustrating the next book of the Darklaw Saga, publishing Stilicho’s Son, and writing a memoir.
+I walk with the Dao, am married to a man, date women, follow a carnivore diet, take piano lessons, spend as much time with my kids as they let me, and attend CrossFit 4-5 times a week.

 Wuwei, Wuzhi, Wuyu